Compulsory primary school leavers attainment test

 School advice and attainment test

-Primary schools give school advice to all pupils before the 1st of March.
-Students take the final test between April 15th and May 15th.
+Primary schools give school advice to all pupils before 1 March each year.
+Students take the final test between 15 April and 15 May.

-Does a student receive a higher level from the attainment test than the school advice?
-Then schools have to reconsider the school advice.
+Has a student received a higher level from the attainment test than the school advice?
+Then schools have to reconsider their advice.
 This reconsideration may result in the school advice being revised upwards.

 Is the result on the attainment test lower than or equal to the school advice?
 Then the school advice will not go down.
 The school advice automatically becomes a definitive advice.